zapier/zapier-platform/packages/cli/README.md

       noun: 'Movie',
       display: {
         label: 'New Movie',
-        description: 'Triggers when a new Movie is added.'
+        description: 'Triggers when a new Movie is added.', },
+      operation: {
+        perform: movieList,
       },
-      operation: {
-        perform: movieList
-      }
-    }
-  }
+    },
+  },
 };

 module.exports = App;